“We define fluency as reasonably accurate reading, at

 1 – Build phonemic awareness.

-If you’re wondering what on earth phonemic awareness has to do with
+If you’re wondering what on earth phonemic

-fluency, here’s the deal.
-Phonemic awareness (the ability to identify
+deal.
+Phonemic awareness (the ability to

-and manipulate individual sounds, or phonemes, in words) is essential
+identify and manipulate individual sounds,

-for success in decoding words.
-Since fluency is all about being
+or phonemes, in words) is essential for success in decoding words.
+Since fluency

-get us to automaticity.
+will get us to automaticity.

 2 – Teach phonics in a systematic,